joeweiss/birdnetlib/README.md

 ### Using BirdNET-Lite

-To use the BirdNET-Lite model, use the `LiteAnalyzer` class.
+To use the legacy BirdNET-Lite model, use the `LiteAnalyzer` class.

 ```python
 from birdnetlib import Recording